-Mona Hatoum’s work is an outstanding example of the interweaving of ethical, political and aesthetic issues, whose beauty lies in the wit, economy, risk-taking and even mischief-making with which these issues are conflated. . . .In Hatoum’s deceptively simple works, defiance cannot easily be separated from vulnerability, order from chaos, beauty from revulsion, the brain from the body, the self from the other, affirmation from negation, form from content, light from dark.
-Guy Brett, Itinerary, Contemporary Artists: Mona Hatoum, Phaidon Press, 1997
+Mona Hatoum’s work is an outstanding example of the interweaving of ethical, political and aesthetic issues, whose beauty lies in the wit, economy, risk-taking and even mischief-making with which these issues are conflated.

-This is seen in work such as Marble Slicer, a giant egg slicer with a human sized bowl exquisitely rendered in white marble and steel (2002), Cage-a-deux, an oversized birdcage for human occupation (2002) and her more recent work Nature morte aux grenades, where a rolling steel hospital table is covered with colourful and tempting glass ornaments all in the shape of hand grenades (2006-07).
+In her deceptively simple works, she uses household objects which are scaled up or changed to make them familiar but uncanny.
+This is seen in work such as Marble Slicer, a giant egg slicer with a human sized bowl exquisitely rendered in white marble and steel (2002), Cage-a-deux, an oversized birdcage for human occupation (2002) and Nature morte aux grenades, where a rolling steel hospital table is covered with colourful and tempting glass ornaments all in the shape of hand grenades (2006-07).

 Her work has featured in solo exhibitions at several international venues, including Valencia Institute of Modern Art, Valencia (2021); CorpArtes, Santiago (2021); Galerie Chantal Crousel, Paris (2019); Pulitzer Arts Foundation, Missouri (2018); Hiroshima City Museum of Contemporary Art, Hiroshima (2017); Tate Modern, London (2016); Kiasma Museum of Contemporary Art, Helsinki (2016); Centre Pompidou, Paris (2015); Fundación PROA, Buenos Aires (2015); Mathaf: Arab Museum of Modern Art, Doha (2014); and Museum of Fine Arts Ghent, Belgium (2014).